lucacrino/wa_mining_investment_and_resource_lifecycle/README.md

 ## 📍 Project Overview
-This project proposes a three-dashboard Power BI solution grounded in the MINEDEX database maintained by DEMIRS.
+This project proposes a simple Power BI dashboard grounded in the MINEDEX database maintained by DEMIRS.
 MINEDEX is the authoritative, daily-updated register of every mine site, mineral deposit, active project, resource estimate and production record in Western Australia, the world's largest iron ore exporter and a critical supplier of lithium, gold, nickel, copper and alumina.

-Each dashboard targets a distinct question:
+Starting from the visualization, stakeholders are able to target the following questions:

    **1. What is the state of the WA mining asset base?**